Modern Languages and Literatures

 CHIN 312: Chinese Oral & Written Proficiency

 This course is a continuation of Chinese 212.
 The focus will be on oral and written expression in cultural context, expanding vocabulary and enhancing understanding of Chinese grammar.
 Chinese idiomatic expressions and various aspects of Chinese culture will also be explored throughout the course.
 Prerequisite: CHIN 212 or equivalent.
-(Under the Forester Fundamental Curriculum, this course meets the Global Perspectives and Speaking requirements.
-Under the old GEC, this course meets the Humanities and Cultural Diversity requirements.)
+(This course satisfies Global Perspective and Speaking Intensive.)

 cross listed: ASIA 312